pnodima/How-to-Create-a-GitHub-Portfolio/README.md

 📌 `README.md` is a default note or summary that's usually included in each repo.
 It acts as the "homepage" of your repo where you can introduce the project,  provide a summary, or anything else - so feel free to write it.

 📌 `Fork` means `copy + paste` in layman's terms.
 Let's say you want to make a copy of this guide, have access to it, and edit and play around with the codes.
 You can do it!
 Any changes you made in your copy of the file won't be reflected in this guide.
-I'll show you how to do it below.
+I'll show you how to do it below.  *Fun fact: this repository was Forked over and adjusted to help you!*

 You don't need to download the GitHub Desktop to set up your portfolio.
 Your browser will do the job just fine. 🙂